 Natural History Museum

 The UCO Herbarium is listed in the Index Herbariorum.
 It provides sources for teaching and learning about plants and fungi, especially those in central Oklahoma.
 The Herbarium provides a catalogue for the identification of the biodiversity of plants in the region and makes this information available to students, researchers, and the general public.
+The Fungi collection is part of the Mycology Collections Portal data collection effort (through Symbiota and Integrated Digital Biocollections) to digitize mycological collections in North America.
+The plant collection is part of the Texas Oklahoma Regional Consortium of Herbaria (TORCH) portal allowing access to millions of specimens from over 50 herbaria.

 - Collection and Curation of Fleshy Fungi